MercierCharles/MercierCharles.github.io/research.md

 **Negativey is the exception, not the norm**

-The majority of posts are either positive or neutral (90.3%), and only 9.7% are negative.
+The majority of posts are either positive (90.3%), and only 9.7% are negative.

 However, exceptions do matter.
 Even a relatively small group of negative posts tend to have a large impact on the general athmosphere of social media.
 Our goal therefore is to understand this 9.7% more.